Māori mythology: Discovery or origin traditions

 The South Island's earliest iwi, Waitaha, traces its ancestors back to the Uruaokapuarangi, captained by Rākaihautū who sailed from Te Patunuioāio to New Zealand with the tohunga kōkōrangi (astronomer) Matiti's advice, and in mythology was credited with digging many of the island's great lakes and waterways.
-The Kapakitua is sometimes said to have arrived at a similar time, bringing the progenators of Ngāti Hawea - an iwi that became absorbed into Waitaha.
+The Kapakitua is sometimes said to have arrived at a similar time, bringing the progenators of Ngāti Hawea – an iwi that became absorbed into Waitaha.
 Similar ancient groups that have slipped into mythology might include Maero and Rapuwai.

 Toi (Toi-kai-rākau; Toi-the-wood-eater) is the traditional origin ancestor of the tribes of the east coast of the North Island.
 Their traditions make no mention of his coming to New Zealand, and the inference is that he was born there.
 Ngāi Tūhoe say that Toi's 'ancestor' Tīwakawaka was the first to settle the country aboard Te Aratauwhāiti, "but only his name is remembered".
 A man named Kahukura would take Toi's canoe, the Horouta and return to Hawaiki with it.
 He sent kūmara back to the new lands with the canoe, which in Ngāti Kahungunu traditions was accompanied by Kiwa, who later sailed around to Gisborne and became the first man there.

-According to the iwi of North Auckland and the west coast of the North Island, Kupe sailed to New Zealand in the Matahourua from Hawaiki after murdering a man called Hoturapa, and making off with his wife, Kuramarotini.
+According to the iwi of North Auckland and the west coast of the North Island, Kupe sailed to New Zealand in the Matahourua from Hawaiki after murdering a man called Hoturapa, and making off with his wife, Kūrāmarotini.
 Traditional songs recount Kupe's travels along the coast of New Zealand.
 In Ngāpuhi tradition, he brought the first three dogs and sent them to Cape Reinga with a few men to guard the passage to the afterlife, who would become the Ngāti Kurī.
 Kupe's exploration of Marlborough had been impeded by Te Kāhui Tipua, frequently described as a tribe of ogres or giants that arrived with Rākaihautū.
 Kupe managed to kill Te Kāhui Tipua by creating Lake Grassmere and drowning their villages.
 He sailed back to Hawaiki and never came back to the land he discovered.
 However, others came to New Zealand according to his directions.

 Ngahue, a contemporary of Kupe, sailed to New Zealand in his canoe, the Tāwhirirangi.
 While there he killed a moa and discovered pounamu.
 After returning to Hawaiki, Ngahue helped build the Arawa using adzes made from the pounamu.